| |

 Now just click done!

-While we have completed only Android steps so far, these same keys will work for both Android & iOS
+At this point, we have completed only the Android steps so far, but these same keys will work for both Android & iOS

 However, we still have a few more steps to finish the configuration for iOS